Æmission is a fast digitizer/recorder (1.25MSps@18bit or

 Æmission is working in a large experimental project funded by Regione Toscana named MONFRON

-Acoustic Emission (AE) is the phenomenon of radiation of acoustic (elastic) waves in
+Acoustic Emission (AE) is a phenomenon of radiation of acoustic (elastic) waves in

 solids as result of damage or irreversible change in the internal structure of the